michaelvs97/AspNetCore.ReCaptcha/README.md

 }
 ```

+### Manual Validation
+If you need to validate a recaptcha but cannot use the `[ValidateReCaptcha]` attribute for some reason (maybe you're using a JSON POST instead of form POST).
+In that case you can inject the `AspNetCore.ReCaptcha.IReCaptchaService` service and use one of the two methods on there:
+`VerifyAsync` verifies the provided token against the recaptcha service and returns whether or not it is successful.
+For V3 this also checks if the score is greater than or equal to the ScoreThreshold that can be configured in the appsettings.
+`GetVerifyResponseAsync` calls the recaptcha service with the provided token and returns the response.
+The response will contain whether it is successful or not and for V3 what the score is.

 ### Language support
 By default, AspNetCore.ReCaptcha will use the language that is being used in the request.
 So we will make use of the Culture of the `HttpContext`.
 However, you can override this by specifying a language in the ReCaptcha element.
 This is shown in the next example:
 ```cshtml